 Type your message and once you are ready to send

 Click the time/lock icon at the bottom of the email to open the Confidential Mode dialogue box

 Specify the expiration date

 How to get started

 Gmail confidential mode Beta is available as an opt-in to all G Suite customers and Google for Education users.
-Google Workspace Admins can opt-in to the beta by going to the Admin console and navigating to Apps > Google Workspace > Settings for Gmail > User settings.
+Google Workspace Admins can opt-in to the beta by going to the Admin console and navigating to Apps > Google Workspace > Gmail > User settings.
 From there, they will have the option to activate the feature by selecting “Enable confidential mode” at the bottom of the box.
 (See below)

 If you would like more information on Gmail settings, reach out today to find out how our Google for Education consultants and team can help your school district.

 |Kendal Shomura, Google Consultant|